 “How does this work?”
 I asked, squeezing Echo’s pillow to my chest.
 “You going to try to delve into my wicked dreams or try to work out why you hate me?”

 “One, I don’t hate you.
-Two, these sessions are supposed to help you work out the emotions that are surly haunting your dreams and combat them,” Murphy stated, splaying his fingers over his knees.
+Two, these sessions are supposed to help you work out the emotions that are surely haunting your dreams and combat them,” Murphy stated, splaying his fingers over his knees.
 “How did you sleep last night?”

 Staring at him, I worked my jaw.
 He was sitting slightly forward, his eyes looking at me than the floor.
 Was he nervous?
 Shaking my head, I decided that this would be pointless if I wanted to be snarky and bite back.
 He was here to help even though he did hurt me before.

 “Not good.
 I tried to take your advice and make my mind go blank so I could at least fall asleep.
-But as soon as my eyes shut, I could hear the screams, the gunshots and the blood.
+But as soon as my eyes shut, I could hear the screams, the gunshots and see blood.
 If Echo had not been sleeping next to me, I doubt I would have gotten as much sleep as I did.”

 “Thinking of an emotionless space doesn’t always help everyone.
 In time, you will find your own method of peace.
 Like, you learn how to tell that your dream isn’t real, that the events you are dreaming about did not even take place.
 Right now, it’s fresh in your mind and has not been blocked so everything seems real.
 It won’t always be like that.”
 Murphy’s shoulders slumped forward as he took a deep breath before opening his mouth again.
 “My old man suffers from sleep terrors coming from the time he was in the fourth world war.
 The thing is, he remembers the emotions, not the events that actually took place.
 Sometimes he will even wake up screaming that a werewolf was after him the same night he and Ma watched one of her supernatural shows.
 His mind warped it in because it went with the emotions he felt while watching the show.”